On 7 July 2009 the National LGBTI Health Alliance became a not-for-profit public company, governed by a constitution and a Board of Governance.

 Other Directors may be co-opted according to their specialist knowledge or lived experience.
 These co-opted directors serve terms of one year.

-Director for South Australia.
+Director for South Australia

 Director for New South Wales.

-Director for Queensland.
+Co-opted Director for Tekwabi Giz.

 Raymond Zada is an Adelaide‐based visual artist working primarily with photography, video, and digital design.
 He’s also an award‐winning radio broadcaster with 13 years’ experience in production, presentation, and technical operation.
 In Raymond won the Works on Paper category of the 29th Telstra National Aboriginal & Torres Strait Islander Art Award for his piece, racebook.
 An edition of 10, racebook has been acquired by several public galleries in Australia and overseas as well as private collections.
 In 2013, Raymond won the New Media category of the 30th Telstra National Aboriginal & Torres Strait Islander Art Award for his piece, Sorry.
 Sorry examines the complexities of Australian history and the disconnect between language and reality.
 Born in Adelaide in 1971, Raymond grew up in Port Augusta and Marree, South Australia.
 He is Aboriginal with Afghan and Scottish heritage.